Index154/slideshow-gallery/README.md

 - Either the config html being opened in the main window OR only specific configs being synced from the config window to the main window to prevent overwriting other values + preventing interactions with the main window when another window is open
 - A setting for giving each active folder an equal chance of being chosen as the source for the next image
 - Keep timers running when changing settings not related to the timer
+- Confirmation prompts for certain actions
+- Fix bug of folder sources not being added correctly sometimes
+- Fix bug of timers converging for some reason when the window is open in the background for long enough

 ## Minor
 - Hotkey configuration